inadarei/justgo/README.md

 # Jump-Start Go (JustGo)

-Skeleton project for jump-starting a Go-powered microservice development with Docker and Go best-practices.
+Builder for a light-weight Go [skeleton project](https://github.com/inadarei/justgo-microservice) to jump-starting a Go-powered microservice development with Docker and Go best-practices.

 To learn more: [https://justgo.rocks](https://justgo.rocks)